-When configuring authentication for a realm that uses stateless sessions, be careful not to add so many session attributes that the session cookie size exceeds the maximum allowable cookie size.
-For more information about stateless session cookies, see "Session Cookies".
+When configuring authentication for a realm configured for client-based sessions, be careful not to add so many session attributes that the session cookie size exceeds the maximum allowable cookie size.
+For more information about client-based session cookies, see "Session Cookies".